crangetech/online-journal/README.md

 We strongly feel that contributing well throught and engaging suggestions are instrumental.
 We are avid learners and want to let you kow any contribution or suggestions are apprecaited.

-If you truly believe you can contribute to making this better, please, please fork the repo and create a pull request.
+If you truly believe you can contribute to making this website better, please fork the repo and create a pull request.
 If you do not wish to fork, you can open and create an issue with the tag "enhancement" or "suggestions".
-We will then be ablet to review it.
+We will then be able to review it and take it into consideration.
 Lastly, please don't forget to give the project a star!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/newSuggestion`)